Dear Dr. Don,

 Dear Nanna and Grandma,

-For Nanna, at today's rates, I'll take the savings bonds.
+To Nanna's question: At today's rates, I'll take the savings bonds.
 I only recommend the Series EE savings bonds when the bond owner plans to hold the bonds for a full 20 years.
 That's because a Series EE savings bond is required by law to double in value over that period.
 That works out to be a yield of about 3.53 percent.
-If you own the bond for fewer than 20 years, however, you get the rate posted when you bought the bond.
-Series EE savings bonds purchased between Nov.
-1, 2012, and April 30, 2013, earn a yield of 0.2 percent.
+If you own the bond for less than 20 years, however, you get the rate posted when you bought the bond.
+As of this writing, the annual interest rate for EE Bonds issued between May 1, 2015, and October 31, 2015, is 0.3 percent.

 If you think your grandkids will want to cash out their bonds before the 20-year mark, then you may want to consider a Series I savings bond.
-Series I savings bonds purchased between Nov.
-1, 2012, and April 30, 2013, earn a yield of 1.76 percent, but that yield changes every six months with the change in the inflation rate as measured by the consumer price index.
 Series I savings bonds pay a fixed rate plus a variable rate.
 It's the variable rate that's tied to inflation.
 The fixed rate stays the same over the 30-year life of the bond.
 The fixed rate is currently zero percent.

 You have a few more things to consider before getting savings bonds.
 Do you think your grandkids will need that money for college?
 If so, you should know that savings bonds that are listed in the children's names (and not the parent's names) aren't eligible for the education tax exclusion when cashed in for qualified higher education expenses.
 Also, whoever owns the bond will need to decide whether to file annually for the interest earnings on his or her tax return, or to defer them until the bonds are either redeemed or matured.